-The value of PFI assets at 31 March 2022
+The value of PFI assets at 31 March 2023

-The Fire Stations were initially valued on the basis of the capital expenditure provided for by the contractor in pricing the contract.
-Subsequently the stations were revalued on the basis of depreciated replacement cost as an estimate of fair value, and these values are included in the Authority's Balance Sheet.
-The new valuations are being depreciated on a straight line basis over 50 years.
+The Fire Stations were initially valued based on the capital expenditure provided for by the contractor in pricing the contract.
+Subsequently the stations were revalued based on depreciated replacement cost as an estimate of fair value, and these values are included in the Authority's Balance Sheet.
+The new valuations are being depreciated on a straight-line basis over 50 years.

-Movements in the values in 2021/22 are summarised below:
+Movements in the values in 2022/23 are summarised below: